-Because Proposals 2 and 5 require affirmative votes of the majority of the votes cast, affirmatively or negatively, on such proposals at the Annual Meeting, broker non-votes and abstentions with respect to each such proposal will have no effect on the outcome of those votes.
+The approval of each of Proposal Nos.
+4 and 5 requires affirmative votes representing a majority of the votes cast, affirmatively or negatively.
+Broker non-votes and abstentions will have no effect on the outcomes of these proposals.

-Because Proposal 4 requires affirmative votes representing a majority of the votes cast (including abstentions), abstentions with respect to Proposal 4 will have the same effect as a vote against such proposal.
-Broker non-votes will have no effect on the outcome of Proposal 4.
+The approval of Proposal No. 6 requires the affirmative vote of a majority of the votes cast affirmatively, negatively or as abstentions.
+Broker non-votes will have no effect on the outcome of this proposal.